ykonoval88/HomeTask3/README.md

 Summary

-The execution of Union took more time, because additional operation to exclude duplication added to algorithm In all UNION operations for current programa merge sort used.
+The execution of Union took more time, because additional operation to exclude duplication added to UNION algorithm.

+In all UNION operations for current programa merge sort used.